verdaccio/verdaccio/CONTRIBUTING.md

 ### Look at the past

 * Verdaccio is a fork of `sinopia@1.4.0`, thereforce, there is a huge [database of tickets](https://github.com/rlidwka/sinopia/issues) in the original projet.
 It's a good place to find answers.
-* Questions under the tag of [sinopia](http://stackoverflow.com/questions/tagged/sinopia) or [verdaccio](http://stackoverflow.com/search?q=verdaccio) at Starckoverflow  might be helpful.
+* Questions under the tag of [sinopia](http://stackoverflow.com/questions/tagged/sinopia) or [verdaccio](http://stackoverflow.com/search?q=verdaccio) at Stackoverflow  might be helpful.

 ### Using the issue tracker